ronniross/symbiotic-core-library/recommendedBibliography.md

 #### Consciousness Studies

+* James Bridle (*Ways of Being: Animals, Plants, Machines: The Search for a Planetary Intelligence*)
 * David Chalmers (*The Conscious Mind*)
 * David Chalmers (*Hard Problem of Consciousness*)
 * Thomas Nagel (*What Is It Like to Be a Bat?*)